open-cogsci/osdoc/content/pages/download.md

 ### Android

-The OpenSesame runtime for Android is available on the [Google Play Store](https://play.google.com/store/apps/details?id=nl.cogsci.opensesame).
+For more information about the OpenSesame runtime for Android, see:

+- %link:android%

 ### Ubuntu